gumberss/FinanceControlinatorDocs/Features/Identity.md

 	- [POC JWT](https://github.com/gumberss/LearnLanguages/tree/master/C%23/POCs/Authentication/Auth-POC)
 	- [POC Identity](https://github.com/gumberss/LearnLanguages/tree/master/C%23/POCs/Authentication/Identity)
 	- [POC Identity API - Create and validate user](https://github.com/gumberss/LearnLanguages/tree/master/C%23/POCs/Authentication/IdentityApi)
+1. Think which architecture should be followed
-2. Create the login microservice service
+1. Create the login microservice service
-3. Understand the chalanges
+1. Understand the chalanges
-4. Document the chalanges
+1. Document the chalanges
-5. Create a login screen in the mobile app
+1. Create a login screen in the mobile app
-6. Make the login work
+1. Make the login work
-7. Document how the login works on the front-end
+1. Document how the login works on the front-end
-8. Understand how to authorize in other microservices
+1. Understand how to authorize in other microservices
-9. Use expense service as a POC
+1. Use expense service as a POC
-10. Document how to login in other microservices
+1. Document how to login in other microservices
-11. Be happy
+1. Be happy